 - Regular oil changes (watch the video below to learn how to change your oil)

-When storing your snow blower, add fuel stabilizer to ensure that gas does not get stale.
-If your snow blower is equipped with a fuel shut-off, always switch off the fuel flow whenever you transport your machine.
+STA-BIL fuel additives are the official fuel treatment of all Briggs & Stratton® engines.
+If your snowblower is equipped with a fuel shut-off. always switch off the fuel flow whenever you transport your machine.
 This will protect the carburetor from flooding and help prevent fuel spills.

 Be sure to carefully wash and hand-dry your snow blower at the end of the winter.
 Road salts can damage your snow blower the same way they corrode a car’s exterior.
 Again, be sure to consult your Briggs & Stratton manual and a licensed dealer for recommendations and safety tips specific to your snow blower.